paul-talma/reinforcement-learning/README.md

 # reinforcement-learning
 Implementations of reinforcement learning algorithms, including Deep Q-Learning

+Note: this project is in development and lacks full documentation.
+More algorithms will be added in the future, and they will be presented pedagogically.
+Fuller READMEs will also be provided.

 [toy_text](toy_text/) contains warm-up reinforcement learning environments.
 The small state space allows classic Q-Learning algorithms to succeed in solving the environments.

 [classic_control](classic_control/) contains environments with (in-principle) continuous state spaces and/or action spaces, requiring the use of more sophisticated methods to solve.